jasonjylin/inventory-list/README.md

 3. `npm start` in both app and api
 4. Access app on `localhost:3000`, or GraphiQL on `localhost:5000/graphql`

+# GraphiQL
+GraphiQL is available on localhost:5000/graphql.
+Documentation is available for the query and mutation in the documentation explorer on the right.

 # Description
 ![image](https://user-images.githubusercontent.com/53064105/149262939-c9181f2c-0165-4c14-b3fe-3ca5ae2b0ae8.png)